Ringleton/LED-Matrix-Temperature-UV-Display/README.md

 To test your autostart file, reboot the Pi – you can use the pushbutton if enabled above – and confirm that the display automatically starts.
 It may take up to a minute before you see anything in the display.
 # Adafruit IoT Monitoring
 The display includes the optional ability to upload internal statistics to an Adafruit IoT feed.
 You can set up a free Adafruit account and create a feed.
-You can configure the Adafruit feed to provide an email notification after a period of inactivity.
-This can alert an administrator that the display is down or has lost its WIFI connection.
+You can configure the Adafruit feed to provide an email notification after a period of inactivity or when the CPU temperature is exceeded.
+This can alert an administrator that the display is down, has lost its WIFI connection or running hot - possible blocked vents or defective fan.

 Enter your account and feed information into the config.json file as noted above in the [Program Configuration](README.md#Program-Configuration) section.
 The following information is sent to the feed: